collabnix/kubelabs/Kyverno101/what-is-kyverno.md

 ### Key Features of Kyverno:

 #### 1. **Policy Definition with YAML:**
  Kyverno policies are defined as Kubernetes Custom Resources (CRs).
-This allows users to express policies in a Kubernetes-native way using YAML, without needing to learn a new language.
+This means you can declare policies in regular YAML, similar to how you would declare any other resource.

 #### 2. **Policy Types:**
    - **Validation Policies:** Ensure resources conform to specific requirements (e.g., require labels, restrict container images).
    - **Mutation Policies:** Automatically modify or add specific configurations to resources (e.g., inject default labels, set resource limits).
+This is what we discussed earlier, where you mutate the configuration so that namespace-specific configurations are applied at deployment time.
    - **Generation Policies:** Generate and manage additional resources based on existing ones (e.g., create ConfigMaps or Secrets dynamically).

+We will look into each of these policy types at a later point.

 #### 3. **Admission Control:**
  Kyverno integrates with Kubernetes admission controllers to enforce policies during resource creation or updates.
-It can block, allow, or mutate resources based on the defined policies.
+Based on the defined policies, it can block, allow, or mutate resources.

 #### 4. **Policy Violation Reporting:**
  Kyverno creates Kubernetes events or custom status fields to report policy violations.
 This makes it easier to monitor compliance using existing Kubernetes tools like `kubectl`, dashboards, or monitoring solutions.
+This is useful if you have to maintain compliance such as ISO or SOC.
+Once the violation reporting is in place, you can assume your cluster is complicated as long as these reports don't reflect any violations.

 #### 5. **Policy as Code:**
    Since Kyverno uses YAML, it enables "Policy as Code," allowing teams to version-control their policies alongside application code, promoting a GitOps approach.

-#### 6. **Cluster-wide and Namespaced Policies:**
-   - **ClusterPolicy:** Applies policies cluster-wide.
-   - **Policy:** Applies policies to specific namespaces.

-#### 7. **Support for Dynamic Data:**
-   Kyverno can reference data from:
-   - The resource being validated.
-   - External ConfigMaps, Secrets, or the Kubernetes API.
-   - Admission request metadata.

-#### 8. **Validation Tests:**
+#### 5. **Validation Tests:**
    Kyverno supports testing policies using sample Kubernetes resources to ensure correctness before applying them in production.

 ---